-Aims, with 90.437, to provide an introduction to principal areas of commercial law of refevance to legal practice.
-Topics: 1. bankrupicy, including the doctrine of relation back and voidable preferences.
-Bankrupicy is studied separately, though there is also some reference to the law of bankrupicy in the context of the study of secured transactions.
-2. negolable instruments, including a study of commercial bills against the background of a description of the operation of the commercial bills and money markets.
-3. secured transactions.
+Aims, with 90.437 Commercial Law A, to provide an introduction to principal areas of commercial law of relevance to legal practice.
+Topics: 1. bankruptcy, including the doctrine of relation back and voidable preferences.
+Bankruptcy is studied separately, though there is also some reference to the law of bankruptcy in the context of the study of secured transactions, 2. negotiable instruments, including a study of commercial bills against the background of a description of the operation of the commercial bills and money markets; 3. secured transactions.
 Students are introduced to the law on securities over personal property including priorities.
 Reference is made to credit arrangements in use in the distribution and sale of goods and services.

-Students wishing to complete an introductory study of commercial law are advised to take \$0.437.
-Further study of negotiable instruments is included in 90.480.
-Other areas of commercial law are dealt with in 90.439 and 90.451.
+Students wishing to complete an introductory study of commercial law are advised to take 90.437 Commercial Law A. Further study of negotiable instruments is included in 90.4802 The Law of Banking.
+Other areas of commercial law are dealt with in 90.439 Consumer Protection Law and 90.4512 International Trade